Slums in Metro Manila: Root causes

-Scholars have argued that the development of slums is a byproduct of economic inequality, failed city planning, and racial inferiority.
+Scholars have argued that the development of slums is a byproduct of economic inequality, and failed city planning.
 Urban developments initiatives have prioritised large-scale commercial expansion while failing to provide adequate housing options for the working class.
 The current economic market of metropolitan Manila requires a large workforce with minimal compensation who can only afford squatting in slums.
 Despite these less-than-ideal living conditions, Metro Manila - which contributes 89% of the Philippines' national gross domestic product - continues to draw large swathes of migrants from other parts of the Philippines which are often vulnerable to natural disasters and other social issues.
 This has further contributed to the overcrowding problem - from 2000 to 2010, Metro Manila's population increased by 1.93 million, and a further 1.02 million from 2010 to 2015.
 The city of Taguig in particular had the highest growth rate of 4.5% with a population of 804,915.
 Yet, there has not been any formal tracking of migration, given that there was no national registration system up till 2018, where the Republic Act No. 11055 "Philippine Identification System Act" was established.

 The Philippine government has faced significant challenges in reversing this trend thus far.
 Eviction attempts such as Marcos' Presidential Decree 772 in 1975 created serious human rights issues, while physical resettlement and social housing programmes such as the Community Mortgage Program saw poor service delivery and organisation.
 The patron-client relationship and short electoral cycles has also limited the government's ability to offer long-term solutions to the slum issue, evinced by short-lived examples of poverty alleviation programmes such as Joseph Estrada's 1998 "Lingap Para Sa Mahirap" (Caring for the Poor) and Gloria Arroyo's 2001 "Kapit-Bisig Laban sa Kahirapan" (KALAHI) which could not be sustained given the constant change in political leadership.
 Despite decentralisation providing the local government greater self-reliance, autonomy and ability to be responsive to citizens' needs through a more "equitable and systematic distribution of government powers and resources, there was a lack of strategic planning and reliable central data bank to ensure quality basic services and policies across the various cities.
 Hence, many initiatives and programmes aimed at addressing the slum issue were often ad hoc and fragmented.